 Rooting African Violet Leaves in Water

 Another popular method of African violet propagation is rooting leaves in water.
 Some people report greater success in producing plantlets this way, and others say that it takes longer to see results from water leaves.
 Your own degree of success will be determined by your individual growing conditions, and experience (and experimentation) will lead you to the ideal propagation method for you.
 For detailed instructions and photos see Rooting African Violets in Water.

 Another popular propagation method is by division which entails removing off-shoots (often called “suckers”) and planting them separately.
 This is the primary method used to propagate chimeras which must be genetic clones of the mother plant if they are to bloom true.
 Chimeral plants can also be grown from planted flower stalks, although this method is more difficult since flower stalks often collapse before taking root.
 Cloning African violets will also produce genetic duplicates.

 Sowing African Violet Seeds

 Planting African violet seed is a fun way to add a lot of plants to your collection.
-You can produce your own seed pods through hybridization (or cross-pollination) or purchase seed from a retailer.
-See Growing from Seed for our method of planting African violet seeds (applicable to Gloxinia seeds and most other gesneriad seed).
+You can produce your own seed pods through cross-pollination or purchase African violet seed from a retailer.
+See Growing from Seed for my method of planting African violet seeds (applicable to Gloxinia seeds and most other gesneriad seed).